-We all take bathroom mirrors for granted, but it is interesting to learn about their history, when and how they were invented, and who invented them?
-It is assumed that the first one was a pool of water, and when some inquiring mind realised they could see their reflection, they set about trying to re-create the water's surface.
-The first man-made mirrors were made of highly-polished stone, such as obsidian, which is a type of volcanic glass.
-The first silvered-glass that we are familiar with today was invented by a German Chemist in 1835.
-Decorative ones have been around since the 16th century when Venetian glass makers created them as a work of art.
-It is most commonly used in the bathrooms today, and since then, there have been some surprising advances in this age-old household item.
+We all take bathroom mirrors for granted, but it is interesting to learn about their history, when and how they were invented, and who invented them.
+It is assumed that the first one was a pool of water, and when some inquiring minds realised they could see their reflection, they set about trying to re-create the water's surface.
+The first man-made mirrors were made of highly-polished stone, such as obsidian, a type of volcanic glass.
+The first silvered glass that we are familiar with today was invented by a German chemist in 1835.
+Decorative ones have been around since the 16th century when Venetian glassmakers created them as a work of art.
+It is most commonly used in bathrooms today, and since then, there have been some surprising advances in this age-old household item.

 When to Replace Your Existing Mirror?

-Keeping these accessories in good condition is key to maintaining their good looks for long.
-However, over the time the surface can get scratched or mouldy, marring the look of a bathroom.
-Maybe your reflection isn't quite as clear as it used to be, or maybe you can't quite rub off every mark on its surface.
+Keeping these accessories in good condition is key to maintaining their good looks.
+However, over time the surface can get scratched or mouldy, marring the look of a bathroom.
+Maybe your reflection isn't quite as clear as it used to be, or you can't quite rub off every mark on its surface.
 More often than not, such an outcome is the result of a hurried purchase, an unbranded or cheap product.
-Updating your old plastic framed, with a classy Designer one with lights is just what you may need to uplift the mood in your room interior.
-Also, if you are renovating the rest of the bathroom, why not get a sophisticated and a stylish one to match the new decor?
+Updating your old plastic framed with a classy Designer one with lights is just what you may need to uplift the mood in your room interior.
+Also, if you are renovating the rest of the bathroom, why not get a sophisticated and stylish one to match the new decor?

 Where should You Install a Bathroom Mirror

 There are two variables which will determine the answer to this question.
-The first involves the needs of the user and the second is defined by existing wall space.
+The first involves the needs of the user, and the second is defined by existing wall space.
 The majority of mirrors are generally installed directly above the sink.
 This is just as much for convenience as it arises from functionality.
 In terms of height, most units are placed so that they are able to provide a clear view of one's head and shoulders.
 There can even be times when a second mirror is placed lower if children are present.
-This illustration below, according to HIB specifies, the best place to install an electric mirror is in the outside zone, and all the installation must be made in accordance with the current IEE wiring and building regulations, and it is also recommended that it is fitted by a qualified Part P registered electrician.
+This illustration below, according to HIB, specifies that the best place to install an electric mirror is in the outside zone, and all the installations must be made in accordance with the current IEE wiring and building regulations, it is also recommended that it is fitted by a qualified Part P registered electrician.

 LED Bathroom Mirrors Add Glamour

 You can choose from framed or unframed styles, and there’s also a huge range of light configurations or a mirror with a single strip of lighting at the top or a line down each side, or even completely encircled with light.
-Some LED mirrors, like this stylish Hudson Reed model, even incorporate extra features such as a dedicated shaver socket and demisting pad.
-Available in a variety of colours, sizes and shapes, and there are lots of other features to choose from, such as digital clocks, fluorescent backlighting, and even a dazzling 3-dimensional one, which will make your bathroom the star attraction of your home.
+Some LED mirrors, like this stylish Hudson Reed model, even incorporate extra features such as touch sensors and a demisting pad.
+Available in a variety of colours, sizes and shapes, there are lots of other features to choose from, such as digital clocks, fluorescent backlighting, and even a dazzling 3-dimensional one, which will make your bathroom the star attraction of your home.
 This is also called an infinity mirror.

 The Modern Age Mirror